While new concerns may be replacing the talent war, it is important that firms take action to keep their talent happy.

 - Building formalized development programs: In addition to mentoring, new team members like to know what career paths are available to them at the firm.
 Setting up development plans allows them to visualize where they are likely to be in two, five, or 10 years.
 Being able to see their futures with the firm can help to reduce turnover and encourage people to stay with the firm longer if they like what they see.

-3. Creating a sense of meaning and purpose in their work
+3. Creating a sense of meaning and purpose in work

 The people entering the workforce today share a commitment to making a difference in the world.
 In addition to giving their time to their favorite organizations, they want their time spent on the job to mean something as well.

 Consider where your firm naturally makes the biggest impact on the world – your purpose.
-Articulate that as part of your recruitment process.
-Make sure you’re regularly showcasing work that aligns with your purpose, so existing staff is reminded that what they do matters.
+Articulate that as part of your recruitment and onboarding process.
+Make sure you’re regularly showcasing work that aligns with your purpose, so existing staff are reminded that what they do matters.

 Learn about what excites them on an individual level and steer them toward work for clients where there is a common interest.
 Let new team members use the firm’s technology and resources for pro bono activities.
 Encourage them when they want to pursue a matter that might be a bit outside the firm’s regular scope.
 Let them be passionate.
 And embrace their passion.